Income Inequality, Productivity and Economic Growth

 People become more productive in these sectors because greater rewards are what they expect.
 The salaries of people are usually agreed before they start.
-Incentives’ systems are set in place to motivate in advance, not to reward in the case that by chance more results were delivered.
+Incentives’ systems are set in place to motivate in advance, not to reward in case that by chance more results were delivered.
 Intinsically, such industries will also attract more ambitious actors from the outset.
-So we have two of the self reinrforcing loops.
+So we have two self reinrforcing loops contributing.

 At the other end of labor hierarchy, think of a street or office cleaner, a construction worker.
 What would they gain by working smarter?
 By finding more efficient ways to complete their work?
 Usually that will only result in them producing more for the same wages.
 The gains will go to management or the owners.
 The only way for a person in this kind of position to gain usually, would be a promotion.
 Only a few really want this probably.
 Even reaching higher is stilla long way from getting to a place where you may feel fairly rewarded.

 To repeat in different words, morals and ethics may play a role for some.
 Personal feeling of achievement, of knowing one has left a mark on an industry, a company, a process or maybe just for oneself.
 We do something that leaves a little mark or a dent in the grand scheme of existence and gives a personal feeling of achievemen or fulfilment and meaning in life.
 That can drive some of the people some of the time.
 But, as was said before by grander personalities, it won’t work for all of the people all of the time.